nicolas-goyon/Elysian-Outpost/Documentation/PM - Detail/Iteration 1 - Voxel Engine.md

 # Choices

+## General

+Each objects and things should be handled the most as some microservices, they should have the least dependencies from one to the others.
+MUST APPLY SOLID PRINCIPLES.
+For each interaction, an interface should be used and cleared declared methods and specifications should be done.

 ## Voxel data storage

 TODO : I don't know what to store in the voxel, because i would like to store what kind of block is it (not only the color) and the level pheromone but i think it should be stored in another data structure because its not linked to the voxel display and engine.